I know this spreadsheet. I used to be the person building it.

 Invoice verification: you pay what the vendor says.
 When a consignment vendor sends product, the invoice says what they shipped.
 But what actually arrived?
 In a spreadsheet workflow, there's no verification against Metrc manifests.
 You're trusting the invoice.
 We recently caught a $4,873 duplicate invoice at a dispensary that had been doing consignment on spreadsheets for years.
 They were about to pay it because the spreadsheet had no way to flag it.

-ShelfSpace replaces the entire spreadsheet workflow.
-Not with better software — with a managed service that does the work for you.
+ShelfSpace replaces the entire spreadsheet workflow with a cannabis-specific system that does the heavy lifting.

-We run the math.
+The platform runs the math.
 Every settlement is calculated against vendor contract terms — splits, aging discounts, credit offsets, promotional deductions.
 The output is accurate to the penny.
 No broken formulas.
 No missed rows.
-No "I think this is right."

-We cut the checks.
+The platform generates the checks; you sign and send.
 Check 21 compliant checks generated for every vendor, every cycle.
 Vendors download and deposit via mobile through their free portal.
 No handwriting.
 No envelopes.
 No trips to the post office.

-We recover the credits.
-Our system scans continuously for credits you're owed.
-Returns in Metrc, expirations with credit terms, co-marketing commitments, promotional dollars.
-Those credits are tracked, documented, and deducted from the next settlement.
+The platform builds the credit memos.
+Returns in Metrc, expirations with credit terms, co-marketing commitments, promotional dollars — all surfaced into monthly credit memos.
+Those credits get documented and deducted from the next settlement.
 The money that was invisible in your spreadsheet shows up as real dollars back in your account.
-That's the difference between running a spreadsheet and running a managed consignment service.

 You approve and move on.
 Your entire weekly consignment workload becomes this: review the settlement summary, approve the payment run, move on with your day.
 That's it.
 Under an hour per week, instead of 10 to 15.